Check TPM Chip windows 11

 What is TPM?

-TPM (Trusted Platform Module) is a microchip integrated into the hardware of the computer.
+TPM (Trusted Platform Module) is a microchip integrated into the computer’s hardware.
 It is designed to carry out all cryptographic operations.
-It provides hardware-level of security to the device by performing various security measures.
-The TPM is also used to generate, store and limit the use of cryptographic keys.
+It provides hardware-level security to the device by performing various security measures.
+The TPM is also used to generate, store, and limit the use of cryptographic keys.
 The TPM improves the security of the device by a step.
 As it’s a part of motherboard hardware, the attacker can’t remove it and attempt to access its files anywhere.
 The chip provides hardware-based authentication.

 Ways to find out if your PC/Laptop has TPM 2.0 for Windows 11